 The community that enjoys all the natural attractions also fuels an artistic and cultural tone on the streets.
 Several boutique stores mix with various art galleries to provide ample places to peruse between other Bend attractions and adventures.

 Accommodation: Where to Stay in Bend

 Southern Oregon is a real hot spot for fun and adventure.
-The principal city of Southern Oregon, Medford, is a gateway to everything the Rogue Valley region offers.
+And the principal city of this region, Medford, is a gateway to everything the Rogue Valley offers.
 From outdoor adventures to the area's bountiful agricultural contributions, Medford's appeal spans every day and all four seasons.

 The Rogue River defines much of the outdoor adventure and lifestyle of Medford.
 The waterway interlaces with the history of the city, as well as the legacy of the native cultures who still call it home.
 Fun ways to experience the Rogue River from Medford is on a Rogue Jet Boat Tour or picnicking on the shores of TouVelle State Park.